 Ark Data Centres Limited and our group companies (collectively “Ark“, “we“, “us“) take the security and privacy of data seriously.
 We need to gather and use certain information or ‘data’ about you in order to perform to manage our relationship with you.
-In addition, we are also required to comply with our legal obligations under applicable privacy laws, including the European Union’s General Data Protection Regulations (“GDPR”), and local laws which implement it in the United Kingdom.
+In addition, we are also required to comply with our legal obligations under applicable privacy laws, including the UK General Data Protection Regulations (“GDPR”).

 This Privacy Notice explains who we are, how we collect, share and use personal data about you and how you can exercise your privacy rights.
 This Privacy Notice only applies to external visitors to our facilities.
 It does not apply to our employees, who should read our separate Employee Privacy Notice.